rhdtownsend/msg/docs/source/user-guide/performance.rst

 Photgrid Files
 ==============

-As mentioned in the :ref:`data-files-importing` section, MSG supports loading a :f-schema:`specgrid` file and then convolving with a passband on-the-fly.
-There is a performance penalty to this approach: when photmetric data are required and are not already in the cache, the corresponding spectroscopic data must be read from the :f-schema:`specgrid` file and then convolved.
+As :ref:`noted <data-files-photgrid>` in the :ref:`data-files` chapter, MSG supports loading a :f-schema:`specgrid` file and then convolving with a passband on-the-fly.
+There is a performance penalty to this approach: when photometric data are required and are not already in the cache, the corresponding spectroscopic data must be read from the :f-schema:`specgrid` file and then convolved.
 To avoid this penalty, consider instead creating a :f-schema:`photgrid` file using the